 Ethanol Slowly Destroys Rubber and Plastic

-Ethanol blended gasoline will slowly destory the plastic parts and rubber seals in your fuel system.
+Ethanol blended gasoline will slowly destroy the plastic parts and rubber seals in your fuel system.

 Ethanol Slowly Destroys Small Engines